vekatze/neut/book/src/static-memory-management.md

 <div class="info-block">

-This condition might initially appear a bit artificial.
-In the next section, however, we'll see that it can in fact be understood via modal logic.
+This condition may look a bit artificial at first.
+On the next page, however, we'll see that it can be understood via modal logic.

 </div>